 Learning the Bowen Technique

 Bowen Technique is taught in different ways, depending on the training organisation, but each practitioner will attend several days of a taught course completing a varying number of case studies and practical treatments and then sit exams as to their practical and theoretical knowledge.
-Judith qualified with BowTech - see links page for more details.
+I trained with BowTech – see links page for more details.
 Other Bowen associations are available in the UK including the European College of Bowen Studies [E.C.B.S.]